mvkvc/wandb_server_ex/README.md

 ## Usage

-Run the server in the background:
+Run the server in the background (.env file expected to contain at least WANDB_ENTITY and WANDB_API_KEY):

 ```bash
 docker run -it --rm --env-file .env --network host mvkvc/wandb_server:latest